Esinko/AstroneerRconClient/README.md

 ```
 /**
- * Create a new rcon client instance
+ * Create a new RCON client instance
  * @param {ClientOptions} options The client options
 */
 constructor(options){...}